robpetrosino/c0vEM5oxUa6ndKp8/README.md

 The main goal of the project was to predict how fit each candidate for the position of 'aspiring human resources' based on their job title.
 In practice, the fit score can be seen as the vector distance between the vector embedding of the job description of a candidate and the vector embedding of the job position offered.
 So, the fitting here consists of two steps:

 1. Get the embedding of the job title of each candidate, and the embedding of the description of the position offered.
-I will retrieve the embeddings from a different models:
+I will retrieve the embeddings from SBERT, as per its well-known high accuracy.
-  - Continuous Bag of Words
-  - TF-IDF (pre-trained)
-  - Word2Vec (pre-trained)
-  - FastText (pre-trained)
-  - BERT/SBERT (pre-trained)
 2. Calculate the distance between the two vectors.
-For this project, I will use cosine similarity (rather than Euclidean distance).
+For this project, I will use cosine similarity.

-Apart from minimal differences embedding methods, the models seem to behave quite similarly.
-In absence of an objective evaluation method, the above was merely explorative.
+In the notebook, I also show how different models (i.e., CBOW, TF-IDF, GloVe, Word2Vec, fastText, BERT) can equally work.

 An additional goal of the project was to re-rank candidates, so that a specific subset of candidates are moved to the first positions regardless of their fit score.
-Here I show two ways to do this.

-1. Add the job title of the selected candidate(s) to the keywords
+Here I implement the most intuitive way to do this: i.e., by adding the exact job title of the selected candidate(s) to the keywords to calculate the similarity of the title embeddings to.
-2. Calculate the average of the embeddings of the job title of the selected candidates(s) and of the pre-set keywords.

 # Conclusion